rossta/rossta.github.com/source/blog/2016-04-16-using-webpack-with-middleman.html.md

-I tell Webpack to make the `__DEVELOPMENT__` and `__PRODUCTION__` variables available based on the presence on the `BUILD_DEVELOPMENT` and `BUILD_DEVELOPMENT` environment variables.
+I tell Webpack to make the `__DEVELOPMENT__` and `__PRODUCTION__` variables available based on the presence on the `BUILD_DEVELOPMENT` and `BUILD_PRODUCTION` environment variables.
 I pass these variables to the webpack commands I'm using in `config.rb` for the build and development Middleman contexts respectively: